 - Online by searching the legal information and publications areas of our site.

-- By telephone on 1300 65 11 88 for the cost of a local call.
+- By telephone on 1300 65 11 88 for the cost of a local call from a landline in Australia.
 Client information officers listen to your problem and explain the legal issues involved, tell you about the law and tell you how to access our services or refer you to other services which can help you.

 - Face-to-face by talking to a client information officer at one of our 14 offices in Queensland or by visiting one of our community access points.